Crisp on the outside and moist in the middle, this sweet potato burger has a wonderful earthy flavor from rosemary &

-I couldn’t wait to make these after seeing this recipe.
+I couldn’t wait to make this sweet potato burger after seeing this recipe.
 I made a few alterations based on the ingredients I had (or rather, didn’t have) in my kitchen.
-I ended up making them with tofu instead of beans which worked out great.
-I flavored them with rosemary and paprika which was a nice earthy balance to the maple syrup.
+I ended up making them with tofu instead of beans, which worked out great.
+I flavored them with rosemary and paprika, which was a nice earthy balance to the maple syrup.
 Sometimes veggie burgers can be too starchy and brick-heavy, but this one was moist in the center and crispy on the edges.

 Because there are just 2 of us, I made half the recipe that I listed below.
 Later that week, I made this hummus with the leftover 1/2 sweet potato mash… which by no coincidence resembles the flavors in this burger because they happened to be the ingredients I had around.
 Hey, cook once eat twice, right?

 Adapted from Healthy.
 Happy.
 Life.